-Cross Chargeability in Green Card Cases28 Mar 2016
+Cross Chargeability in Green Card Cases11 Jan 2023

 Many foreign nationals who are hoping to become lawful permanent residents (LPRs) face extended backlogs in visa number availability.
 Since visa number backlogs vary enormously by the country against which an applicant is counted or “charged,” it is important to understand the options for favorable chargeability, including chargeability to a spouse’s country of birth.
-The latest guidelines related to cross-chargeability are detailed in the U.S. Citizenship and Immigration Services (USCIS) Adjudicator’s Field Manual (AFM).
+The latest guidelines related to cross-chargeability are detailed in the U.S. Citizenship and Immigration Services (USCIS) policy manual.

 Why Chargeability Matters